How To: Evaluate a Rapid-Research Platform for Health Care

-Patients have moved from passive consumers to vital influencers of the health care products that they use.
+Patients have moved from passive consumers to vital influencers of the healthcare products that they use.
 Smart companies now involve them throughout the process of designing, developing, and delivering products and services to the market.
 In a competitive environment, companies not only need to connect with patients to gather essential feedback — they need to ensure that teams have the timely insights required to make critical business decisions every day.

 A lack of access to the right patients remains a major barrier to success

 As more and more companies seek an iterative approach to patient insights, too many are encountering barriers along the way.
 Most notable is a lack of access to the right patients.
-Research teams know that, even with a broad range of self-service research tools on the market, their ability to ask questions with ever-increasing sophistication is only useful if they have a quality community of patients to tap into on demand.
+Research teams know that, even with a broad range of self-service research tools on the market, their ability to ask questions with ever-increasing sophistication is only useful if they have a quality community of panelists to tap into on demand.

 Of course, most do not.
-There’s simply too much heavy lifting required to recruit, manage, and engage patient panelists effectively for ongoing research.
+There’s simply too much heavy lifting required to recruit, manage, and engage panelists effectively for ongoing research.

 New methods for capturing the patient voice emerge

 Fortunately, innovative platforms built to capture the patient voice on a continual basis are emerging.
-They include both access to a rich patient panelist database and the self-service tools that make it easy to arrive at meaningful insights within a matter of hours.
+They include both access to a rich panelist database and the self-service tools that make it easy to arrive at meaningful insights within a matter of hours.

 For those planning to adopt one of these emerging solutions, it’s important to pose the following questions as you complete your evaluation process.
 The answers will help identify the tools that are right for your organization’s market research needs.

 How is your panelist database different from competitors?
-Given that the quality of the database is integral to successful market research outcomes, platform providers should be able to clearly convey what makes their panelist community both unique and valuable to health care market researchers.
-Ask about the platform’s ability to support precision targeting through relevant and meaningful panelist data points so that you can connect with the right patients every time.
+Given that the quality of the database is integral to successful market research outcomes, platform providers should be able to clearly convey what makes their panelist community both unique and valuable to healthcare market researchers.
+Ask about the platform’s ability to support precision targeting through relevant and meaningful panelist data points so that you can connect with the right person every time.
 Options such as uploading a proprietary list of panelists should be available and free of hassles like manual database updates that are characteristic of traditional survey tools.